-During recent years, HUD has promoted several programs to assist borrowers retain homeownership, including the introduction of FHA's Home Affordable Modification Program (HAMP), which help homeowners experiencing financial hardship make their homes more affordable by reducing the mortgage payment.
-Recently HUD made revisions to its loss mitigation home retention options making it easier for borrowers to qualify for FHA HAMP partial claims20 and modifications.
+During recent years, HUD has promoted several programs to assist borrowers retain homeownership, including FHA's Home Affordable Modification Program (HAMP), which help homeowners experiencing financial hardship make their homes more affordable by reducing the mortgage payment.
+Recently, HUD made revisions to its loss mitigation home retention options making it easier for borrowers to qualify for FHA HAMP partial claims and modifications.

-Enhancing loan modifications and partial claims have the potential to achieve HUD's objective of helping more delinquent borrowers return to performing status on their mortgages and ultimately reducing losses from foreclosures.
+Enhancing loan modifications and partial claims have the potential to achieve FHA's objective of helping more delinquent borrowers return to performing on their mortgages and ultimately reducing losses from foreclosures.
 MBA is encouraged that this effort will yield positive results and truly make a difference for many borrowers.

 MBA does recognize, however, that increasing the number of partial claims in the short-term will require more cash outlays from the MMI Fund.
-Unsuccessful partial claims are costly to the MMI Fund because they prolong the existence of non-performing loans and increase claim obligations, deterioration of the property and other liabilities.
-However, MBA anticipates that the
+Unsuccessful partial claims are costly to the MMI Fund because they prolong non-performing loans and increase claim obligations, deterioration of property and other liabilities.
+However, MBA anticipates that the increase in partial claims and other loss mitigation solutions will result in long-term savings for HUD.